theressaantikutty/MInterviewTask/README.md

 THEN the Helper Service list item displays a clear visual representation of whether it is the service is open or closed

-use grey background on card for closed, and yellow for open
+Use grey background on card for closed, and orange for open

+The style sheet classes that you will need to use to indicate the closed and open states are –

+bg-color-light-grey and
+bg-color-donation-orange

 **AC5: Backend**